vilelabruno/vilelabruno/README.md

 # Hi, welcome to my GitHub!

-<p>I'm a Data Scientist focused on data and AI.
+<p>I am a Data Scientist with a strong focus on data and AI.

-I've been working with technology since 2014, and during this time I worked with the most diverse types of projects like: web programming, back-end development, business intelligence, machine learning (development and engineering), .
+Since beginning my technology career in 2014, I have worked on a wide variety of projects, including web programming, back-end development, business intelligence, as well as machine learning development and engineering.

-What has enchanted me the most is working with data projects seen that today we have a huge amount of data everywhere and by using the right technologies, we can get answers to solve big problems, impacting all society and making the world a better place.
+I find the most excitement in working with data projects.
+Given the overwhelming amount of data available today, using the right technologies can allow us to answer critical questions and solve significant problems.
+This not only has an impact on society, but also contributes to making the world a better place.

 <br>